Programs & Internships

 PEDAGOGICAL FELLOWS PROGRAM

-UCIrvine fosters excellence in graduate student teaching, and one way we do so is through the Pegagogical Fellows program (PFP), an initiative of UCI's Center for Engaged Instruction.
-Highly effective and experienced TA are chosen as PFs.
-The PFs receive advanced pedagogical tranining that they will use in the services they provide to new TAs druing the annual TA Professional Development Program.
+UCIrvine fosters excellence in graduate student teaching, and one way we do so is through the Pedagogical Fellows program (PFP), an initiative of UCI's Division of Teaching Excellence and Innovation.
+Highly effective and experienced TAs are chosen as PFs.
+The PFs receive advanced pedagogical training that they will use in the services they provide to new TAs during the annual TA Professional Development Program.
 In addition to receiving advanced pedagogical training, PFs learn valuable strategies for success on the academic job market, including job search strategies, writing a compelling cover letter and CV, and writing a teaching philosophy statement.
 In addition to these professional development benefits, PFs receive a $2,000 fellowship!
 For more information about this exciting professional development opportunity, and to submit an application to become a PF, please see the Pedagogical Fellows program website.